drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 The design process for the interface to the ADC is then:
    1) Choose the external capacitor to be a few times larger than the internal capacitor, then
    2) Choose the external resistor so that the time constant is faster than 1/2 of the sampling rate, and then
-   3) Choose an op amp that is (a) able to deliver current equal to the full scale voltage divided by the external resistor, and (b) has a maximum slew that is much larger than the full scale voltage divided by the sampling period.
+   3) Choose an Op Amp that is (a) able to deliver current equal to the full scale voltage divided by the external resistor, and (b) has a maximum slew that is much larger than the full scale voltage divided by the sampling period.

  With that high level view, let's take a look at our ADC.